 This pan video gives a close-up look at a new image of the strikingly colorful emission nebula, called LHA 120-N55 from ESO’s Very Large Telescope (VLT).
 Light from blazing blue stars energizes the gas left over from the stars’ recent formation to create a mantle of glowing gas.
 Astronomers study these beautiful displays to learn about the conditions in places where new stars develop.

 While things seem quiet in the star-forming region of N55 for now, major changes lie ahead.
 Several million years hence, some of the massive and brilliant stars in the LH 72 association will themselves go supernova, scattering N55’s contents.
 In effect, a bubble will be blown within a superbubble, and the cycle of starry ends and beginnings will carry on in this close neighbour of our home galaxy.

 This new image was acquired using the FOcal Reducer and low dispersion Spectrograph (FORS2) instrument attached to ESO’s VLT.
-It was taken as part of the ESO Cosmic Gems programme, an outreach initiative to produce images of interesting, intriguing or visually attractive objects using ESO telescopes for the purposes of education and public outreach.
-The programme makes use of telescope time that cannot be used for science observations.
+It was taken as part of the ESO Cosmic Gems program, an outreach initiative to produce images of interesting, intriguing or visually attractive objects using ESO telescopes for the purposes of education and public outreach.
+The program makes use of telescope time that cannot be used for science observations.
 All data collected may also be suitable for scientific purposes, and are made available to astronomers through ESO’s science archive.